adgut1509/ProjektZaliczeniowy/docs/parent1/child4.md

 - click *Close project* to close the project you are working on
 - click *New Project* to create a new project (you can also create it from a template)
 - click *Import Package* to import a package you have received
-- click *Check Out From Server* to start working on a job assigned to you on a MemoQ server
+- click *Check Out From Server* to start working on a job assigned to you on a memoQ server
 - click *Wrap Up* to finish the selected project by running automated actions (only works for template-based projects)
 - click *Move To Recycle Bin* to delete the selected project when you no longer need it
 - click *Log Time For Document* to view log time for the document that is currently active
 - click *View Recycle Bin* to see the content of the Recycle Bin
 - click *Back Up* to create a backup of the selected project and the resources (translation memories, term bases, etc.) it uses
 - click *Restore* to restore a project and its resources from a backup
-- click *Manage Logins* to view the server logins MemoQ has saved for you or remove items from the list so you can connect using a different username
+- click *Manage Logins* to view the server logins memoQ has saved for you or remove items from the list so you can connect using a different username
 - click *Show Project List Only* to hide project creation commands and show only the project list

 # **Packages in Trados Studio**